 J’accuse (1919) Director: Abel Gance

-J’accuse is the first great war epic film by the master director of epic silent film.
-Like his other silent films, J’accuse is a long film.
+J’accuse is the first great war epic film by the French master director of epic silent film, Abel Gance.
+Like his other silent films, J’accuse is a lengthy film.
 In the modern edited down version, it lasts nearly three hours, but the original was 14 reels long and Gance shot much of the harrowing footage on location in the trenches with real soldiers of WWI.
 Why is it called J’accuse?
 Gance claims he is intending to put everyone on trial: he accuses the ignorant citizens, greedy politicians, war-hungry businessmen, and so on.
 Allusions to Emile Zola abound.

-Apparently Abel Gance was discharged from the French army due to ill heath during WWI, and for this he owed his life and inspired the film.
+Apparently Abel Gance was discharged from the French army due to ill heath during WWI, and for this he owed his life.
+This was the true inspired for the film.
 The scene at the end of the film showcasing Jean’s vision was shot with over 2,000 French soldiers in the south of France as they rise from the ground and return home.
 They had come straight from the front and had to return only days later.
 The film was a financial success in France.
 Gance went on to make a celebrated remake of the film in 1937.

 The technical quality of the film is remarkable and the story is told brilliantly.
 It is surely one of the great war films, or perhaps anti-war films.
 D.W.
 Griffith often gets all the credit for being the master of the silent epic, but Abel Gance is indeed a genius.
 His poetry is cleverly told in a silent film through images of scenic beauty.
 Gance’s films are powerfully made, some of the best of the silent era.